K-made/Movie-rating-/README.md

 * The best genre of movie that is liked by a alot of people in general is an  action, adventure, scifi movie
 * Action, thriller genres are highly watched movies
 * Biography, Drama, Music is the most selling genre internationally

+## 8. Recommendation
+I would recommend that the managers should produce movies that relate with  combination of:

+* The studio should Adventure, animation, comedy movies , action, thriller movies and biography, drama and music genres for foreign countries because the have the highest selling rates in foreign countries
+*  Action, adventure scifi movies has the highest number of people watching it locally and and in foreign countries thus should be given a priority
+* Adventure,drama,scifi movies, action thriller and western drama are the highest watched genres

 ## Repository Guide
 CSV Files: